SharperHacks-org/DelegateContainers/README.md

 ![SharperHacks logo](https://raw.githubusercontent.com/SharperHacks-org/Assets/main/Images/SHLLC-Logo.png)
+# THIS PROJECT MOVED TO [codeberg.org](https://codeberg.org/SharperHacks-org/DelegateContainers).
+# This repo will be removed.
-# Action and Func wrapper
+## Action and Func wrapper
 ## SharperHacks.CoreLibs.DelegateContainers

 Some useful bits for working with delegate types Action and Func.